Introduction to High Density Interconnects

 Substrates & Interposers Modules

 This technology is used for flip chip or wire bondable substrates.
 Microvias allow the increased density needed to escape from the high-density flip chips.
-The dielectric material are the newer engineered films.
+The dielectric materials are the newer engineered films.
 A typical example is seen in Figure 2.
 The modules are small substrates that may have their ICs wire bonded, flip-chipped or TAB mounted or may use fine-pitch CSPs.
 The discrete components are typically very small, like 0201 or 01005s and may even be embedded.
-The design rules are usually courser than the single IC substrate, since the module may be larger than a single IC package.
+The design rules are usually coarser than the single IC substrate, since the module may be larger than a single IC package.

 Portables and miniaturized consumer products are the leading edge in HDI Technology.
 The dense designs offer small form factors and very dense features including micro-BGA and flip chip footprints.
 The largest application is currently mobile phones.
 A typical mobile phone product (Motorola MicroTack and the Apple iPhoneX) are seen in Figures 3.